LCP Laser Cut Processing

 Flexible and fast production of structured tool surfaces:

-• pipe machining possible at a maximum diameter of up to 90 millimeters and a maximum length of 300 millimeters
+• round axis machining possible with a maximum diameter of up to 90 millimeters and a maximum length of 300 millimeters

 • automatic image recognition and processing of position features and sensor-based measurement of the removed height in the same setup for maximum precision